 Looking to continue the success from the previous season, LeBlanc was able to lead WVU to an 11-8-1 record in 2011, the second consecutive 11-win season.
 WVU earned the No. 2 seed in the Big East tournament and advanced to the second round of the NCAA tournament, defeating No. 25 Xavier before falling to No. 5 Maryland.

 LeBlanc posted victories against five Top 25 opponents, including a 2-0 victory over then-No. 1 and undefeated Connecticut at home on Oct.
 18. Other Top 25 wins came against No. 11 Virginia, No. 13 Georgetown, No. 14 Notre Dame and No. 25 Xavier.

-The awards continued to flow in for LeBlanc’s team, as Eric Schoenle was named an NSCAA third team All-American, while Andy Bevin, Raymon Gaddis, Shadow Sebele and Schoenle were All-Big East members.
-Bevin took home Big East Rookie of the Year honors and joined Gaddis and Schoenle on the NSCAA All-Northeast Region Team.
+Schoenle became LeBlanc’s fifth All-American as he was named to the NSCAA All-America Third Team.
+Raymon Gaddis, Shadow Sebele, Bevin and Schoenle were All-Big East members.
+Bevin took home Big East Rookie of the Year honors and joined Gaddis and Schoenle on the NSCAA All-Northeast Region team.